 Click the Email button in the left navigation bar to email an article to yourself or someone else.
 When you click this button, a new window containing a form will open.
 You must enter your name, your email address, and the recipient’s email address.
 If you wish to send the article to yourself, put your own email address in the field for the recipient’s email address.

 You may also enter an optional greeting/message to the recipient and attach images from the article to your email if you wish.
-The article citation will also be included in the email in MLA (Modern Language Association) format or APA (American Psychological Association) format.
+The article citation will also be included in the email in MLA (Modern Language Association), APA (American Psychological Association), or Chicago Manual of Style (16th edition) format.

 Email messages, in rare cases, may take up to an hour to be received after they are sent.
 If you have trouble receiving email sent from the site, please check your email junk mailbox or filter, or check the spelling of the email address to which you are sending.

-Click the Cite This Article button in the left navigation bar to see the article citation in MLA (Modern Language Association) format or APA (American Psychological Association) format.
-A new window will open to display the citation.
+Click the Cite! button (EasyBib citation tool) in the left navigation bar to see the article citation in MLA (Modern Language Association), APA (American Psychological Association), or Chicago Manual of Style (16th edition) format.

 Each article has a glossary that features key terms found in that article.
 To view the glossary for any article, click the Glossary link that appears in that article’s table of contents in the left navigation bar.
 To view key terms within an article, place your cursor on the bold text.